 The CFIM distinguishes between priority areas, which undergo more intensive monitoring and detailed reporting via periodic progress reports and peer reviews, and other areas of reform.
 The current list of priority areas agreed by the FSB comprises:

-The FSB will review the list of priority areas annually in light of policy developments at the international level.
+The FSB reviews the list of priority areas annually in light of policy developments at the international level.

-A designated body - for example, an FSB working group or the relevant standard-setter - will undertake the monitoring and reporting of implementation progress in each priority area.
+A designated body -- for example, an FSB working group or the relevant standard-setter -- undertakes the monitoring and reporting of implementation progress in each priority area.
 The monitoring of the implementation in other areas of reform is undertaken by the FSB's Implementation Monitoring Network (IMN) based on survey responses of member jurisdictions.
-The FSB's Standing Committee on Standards Implementation (SCSI) plays a coordinating role within the FSB in monitoring implementation efforts and consults with relevant bodies as needed to ensure that the scope and approach of reporting - particularly for priority areas - are comprehensive and rigorous.
+The FSB's SCSI plays a coordinating role within the FSB in monitoring implementation efforts and consults with relevant bodies as needed to ensure that the scope and approach of reporting - particularly for priority areas - are comprehensive and rigorous.